spinnaker/spinnaker/docs/commands.md

  * `appengine`: Manage and view Spinnaker configuration for the appengine provider
  * `aws`: Manage and view Spinnaker configuration for the aws provider
  * `azure`: Manage and view Spinnaker configuration for the azure provider
+ * `dcos`: Manage and view Spinnaker configuration for the dcos provider
  * `docker-registry`: Manage and view Spinnaker configuration for the dockerRegistry provider
  * `google`: Manage and view Spinnaker configuration for the google provider
  * `kubernetes`: Manage and view Spinnaker configuration for the kubernetes provider